crestamr/skillforge-ai/docs/EXECUTION_PLAN.md

     * Balances breadth and depth of skill development Include A/B testing framework to evaluate effectiveness of different path generation strategies."

-* "Implement a comprehensive industry sentiment analysis pipeline using the twitter-roberta model that:
+* ✅ **COMPLETED** "Implement a comprehensive industry sentiment analysis pipeline using the twitter-roberta model that:
     * Collects and processes data from multiple sources (Twitter, LinkedIn, tech blogs)
     * Analyzes sentiment around technologies, companies, and roles
     * Identifies emerging trends and declining technologies